chef/automate/components/docs-chef-io/content/automate/ha_aws_deploy_steps.md

       node = "https://AUTOMATE-DNS-URL"
     ```

 - Run the command to apply the config from the bastion

     ```toml
      chef-automate config patch cs.fqdn.toml --chef_server
     ```

-{{< note >}} DNS should have entry for `chefautomate.example.com` and `chefinfraserver.example.com` pointing to respective Load Balancers as shown in `chef-automate info` command. {{< /note >}}
+{{< note >}} DNS should have entries for `chefautomate.example.com` and `chefinfraserver.example.com` pointing to respective Load Balancers as shown in the `chef-automate info` command. {{< /note >}}

 Check if Chef Automate UI is accessible by going to (Domain used for Chef Automate) [https://chefautomate.example.com](https://chefautomate.example.com).

-After successful deployment we can proceed with node bootstraping please Refer [this](/automate/ha_node_bootstraping) docs.
+After successful deployment, we can proceed with node bootstrapping; please Refer to [this](/automate/ha_node_bootstraping) docs.

 ### Sample config

 {{< note >}}

--   Assuming 8+1 nodes (1 bastion, 2 for automate UI, 2 for Chef-server, 3 for Postgresql, 3 for Opensearch)
+Assuming 8+1 nodes (1 bastion, 2 for automate UI, 2 for Chef-server, 3 for Postgresql, 3 for OpenSearch)
 {{< /note >}}

 {{< note >}}

--   User only needs to create/setup **the bastion node** with IAM role of Admin access, and s3 bucket access attached to it.
+- User only needs to create/set up **the bastion node** with the IAM role of Admin access and s3 bucket access attached.

--   Following config will create s3 bucket for backup.
+- The following config will create an s3 bucket for backup.

--   To provide multiline certificates use triple quotes like `"""multiline certificate contents"""`
+- To provide multiline certificates use triple quotes like `""" multiline certificate contents"""`

 {{< /note >}}